RasaHQ/rasa/docs/docker_walkthrough.rst

 ~~~~~~~~~

 Start by creating a directory ``data`` in your project directory.
 Then create
-a file called ``stories.md`` in this directory which will continue the stories
+a file called ``stories.md`` in this directory which will contain the stories
 to train your chatbot.

 .. code-block:: bash